LEAVING-7/AsyncTask/README.md

 }
 ```
 ### Executors
-All Executors support the spawn, spawnDetach, and blockSpawn methods.
+All Executors support the `spawn`, `spawnDetach`, and `blockSpawn` methods.
 #### InlineExecutor
-async::InlineExecutor puts all ready coroutines on the current thread for execution, which means no additional thread synchronization is needed between coroutines, avoiding the overhead of thread switching.
+`async::InlineExecutor` puts all ready coroutines on the current thread for execution, which means no additional thread synchronization is needed between coroutines, avoiding the overhead of thread switching.

 ```C++